DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/custom-paging.md

 # CustomPaging Plugin Reference

-A plugin that provide a custom total count of rows.
+A plugin that allows to implement a custom totalCount calculation logic.

 ## User Reference